This easy-to-use, easy-to-remember model will help you understand what motivates others—and yourself

 Of course, allowing your users and customers to do anything on your product may not be advisable because this can hurt certainty.
-You must strike a balance to be struck between "all things are possible" and "you have a few options."
+You must strike a balance between "all things are possible" and "you have a few options."
 In fact, with autonomy, there's something to be said about limiting choices to reduce the cognitive load on your users.

 Google is perhaps one of the most powerful, widely used digital products that when you think about it, is all about autonomy.
 Google empowers you to get answers to whatever question you have instantly, from anywhere, with almost no friction—plus it's free.
 Is it any surprise using search engines like Google makes users feel empowered—and motivated to act?

 R → Relatedness